CubicsYang/CubicsYang.github.io/content/publication/journal-article/2024-BAE/index.md

 ---
-title: “Is 3D building morphology really related to land surface temperature?
-Insights from a new homogeneous unit”
+title: "Is 3D building morphology really related to land surface temperature?
+Insights from a new homogeneous unit"
 authors:
 - Yang, Ling
 - Chen, Yang